rfahmed/Staged-Crowdfunding-BountyHack/README.md

 The current iteration of the dapp is an interactive crowdfunding application between Alice (the creator of the crowdfunding campaign) and Bob (a member of the public) with up to 3 thresholds.

-## Issues and Improvements

-* The application currently does not work with muliple Bobs.
-* Timeouts do not work

 ## Instructions

-To run, please ensure you are in the "frontend" branch and run the command REACH_CONNECTOR_MODE=ALGO ./reach react (for Algorand).
+To run, please ensure you are in the "frontend" branch and run the command "REACH_CONNECTOR_MODE=ALGO ./reach react" (for Algorand).
+To run on Ethereum, change line 8 of index.js to "import * as reach from '@reach-sh/stdlib/ALGO';" and run the command "./reach react".

+Please read more about our application in our slideshow BountyHackPresentation.

 ## Debugging Information